Now accepting applications for Fall 2023. Please visit hbku.edu.qa/en/admissions for further information.

 Applicants should also submit copies of their test scores with the online application.

-Applicants should provide two letters of recommendation, one of which must be from an academic referee.
 Applicants will receive the link to request recommendation forms once they have submitted the online admission application.

 Applicants should submit a personal statement (300-500) as part of the online application.
 The statement should explain why they are applying and how their studies will contribute to the achievement of their personal objectives, including information about the applicant's research interests and achievements.
 Incomplete personal statements will not be accepted.